Viglius: Biography

 In 1559, when Margaret, Duchess of Parma became regent of the Netherlands, Viglius was an important member of the small circle who assisted her in the work of government.
 He was president of the privy council, member, and subsequently president, of the state council, and a member of the committee of the state council called the consulta.
 But his desire to resign soon returned.
 In 1565 he was allowed to give up the presidency of the state council, but was persuaded to retain his other posts.
 However, he had lost favor with Margaret, who accused him to Philip of dishonesty and simony, while his orthodoxy was suspected.
 When the Duke of Alva arrived in the Netherlands Viglius at first assisted him; but he subsequently opposed the duke's scheme of extortion, and sought to induce Philip himself to visit the Low Countries.
 His health was now impaired and his work was nearly over.
-Having suffered a short imprisonment with the other members of the state council in 1576, he died at Brussels on the May 5, 1577, and was buried in the abbey of St. Bavon.
+Having suffered a short imprisonment with the other members of the state council in 1576, he died at Brussels on the May 5, 1577, and was buried in the abbey of Saint Bavo's Cathedral.

 Viglius was an advocate of peace and moderation, and as such could not expect support or sympathy from hardliners from either side of the dispute and his moderate position became untenable.
 He was undoubtedly avaricious, and accumulated great wealth, part of which he left to found a hospital at his native place, Swichum, and a college at the University of Louvain.
 He married a rich lady, Jacqueline Damant, but had no children.